ehsanlatif/CSCI-4800-6800-HCI-Term-Project/milestone4/protocol.md

 ### 1. Testing Method
 #### 1.1	Research Question:
-?
+How collaborative learning tools can affect students learning rate and what tools can assist teachers to make the goal, which is improving students learning skill , Feasible?

+As it is mentioned in [1] (#5), the primary purpose of a live-coding session is to teach programming as a process.
+This approach helps students to understand the tasks and fully Techniques needed to write a fully working program after going through multiple iterations of thinking, designing, coding, and testing.
+Therefore, collaborative learning can strongly affect student participation, performance, or engagement, which is not limited to students.
+Instructors are affected by this issue too.
+Because teaching performance has always been significant to instructors.
+While considering the importance of live coding, research shows that live coding:

+     1. It Makes the programming process easy to understand for novice programmers.

+     2. Helps students learn the process of debugging.

+     3. Exposes students to good programming practices.

+     4. Students prefer to code along with the instructor during a live-coding session rather than being mere observers.

 #### 1.2	Applicable testing methodology:
 As it is a tool that state papers use, a group of students is asked to use the tool device, and the evolution is based on the pre-test and post-test factors and results.
 This method is known as the experimental group testing method in some papers.
 Group testing is an instructional tool incorporating a group component to traditional individual testing to assess student learning.
-In particular, students form groups to retake or part of the exam—grades from these combined and group scores [[1]](#1).
+In particular, students form groups to retake or part of the exam—grades from these combined and group scores [[2]](#2).

 **Reason:** In most education settings, assessments are designed to measure a student’s mastery of materials without help from peers or other resources.
 As an alternative to this traditional format, a group collaboration component can be added, during which students work together to answer the same questions.
 Students’ final grade is a combination of individual and group test results.
 The key benefits of the group exam technique include:
--	Students LEARN at the same time when they are assessed [[2,3]](#3).
+-	Students LEARN at the same time when they are assessed [[3,4]](#3).
 -	Students receive immediate feedback on how they did on the test
 -	Students are motivated to engage in discussion, debate, and peer-instruction activities
 -	Lower-achieving students benefit from receiving an explanation from their peers and learn from their mistakes
 -	Higher-achieving students benefit from practicing teaching to their peers and further strengthen their learning
--	Students develop interpersonal communication skills and positive relationships with other students [[4]](#4).
+-	Students develop interpersonal communication skills and positive relationships with other students [[5]](#4).

 As a result, experiments show collaborative learning has extra features compared with traditional methods, such as a discussion environment, social interaction, and criticism opportunities, increasing students' disposition toward critical thinking.
 The following result showed that the collaborative process had affected the creativity component but has been affectless on the other two members, innovation and commitment.
-Regarding the influence of collaborative practice on creativity, it can be inferred that using the combined method increases the joy of learning in the classroom, so we can provide contexts for detecting group creativity in students [[5]](#5).
+Regarding the influence of collaborative practice on creativity, it can be inferred that using the combined method increases the joy of learning in the classroom, so we can provide contexts for detecting group creativity in students [[6]](#5).